 An introductory course presenting the computation and use of descriptive and inferential statistics in the social sciences.
 Students are taught how to calculate statistical measures by hand and by using statistical software packages employed by researchers in the social sciences.
 3399 Directed Study in the Social Sciences Prerequisite: Junior standing; approval of department chair and dean; cumulative GPA of 3.0 and GPA of at least 3.3 in the specific area of directed study.
 Intensive individual study under the guidance of a member of the faculty on selected topics in the social sciences.
 4301 Special Projects in the Social Sciences Prerequisite: Senior standing and department approval.
 Provides a culminating experience for the Social Sciences or Interdisciplinary Studies major.
 May include a senior thesis or another special project worked out between the student and the department.
 4302 The Study of the Future (3-3-0) Prerequisite: Junior standing plus 6 hours in the behavioral sciences beyond ANTH 2301, ANTH 2302, PSY 1303 or SOC 1303.
 An introduction to the study of the future: the history of the futurist movement, future trends and issues, the impact of the future on the family, the individual and lifestyles.
 How future-oriented thinking can assist community organizations in forecasting and planning.
 4380 Field Experience in the Social Sciences Prerequisites Sixty hours toward degree, 2.5 GPA, and approval of department chair.
 Work experience in public or private sector positions of relevance to the social sciences disciplines.
 Conferences with the instructor and other academic assignments are required.
 May be repeated for credit.
-4399 Directed Study in the Social Sciences Prerequisite: Senior standing, approval of depart m e n t chair and dean; cumulative GPA of at least 3.0 and a GPA of at least 3.3 in the specific area of the directed study.
+4399 Directed Study in the Social Sciences Prerequisite: Senior standing, approval of department chair and dean; cumulative GPA of at least 3.0 and a GPA of at least 3.3 in the specific area of the directed study.
 Intensive individual study under the guidance of a member of the faculty on selected topics in the social sciences.
 4601 Special Projects in the Social Sciences Prerequisite: Senior standing and department approval.
 Provides a culminating experience for the Social Sciences or Interdisciplinary Studies major.
 May include a senior thesis or a special project worked out between the student and the department.
 4680 Field Experience in Social Sciences Prerequisite: 60 hours toward degree, 2.5 GPA, and approval of department chair.
 Work experience in public or private sector positions of relevance to the social sciences disciplines.
 Conferences with the instructor and other academic assignments are required.
 SOSE (Social Sciences-Education) 3306 Culture of the Urban School (3-3-0) Prerequisite: Introductory course in the social sciences.
 Urban culture as the dominant form of community life in contemporary schools: characteristics, unique properties, and problems.
+3310 Critical Social Studies Education (3-3-0) Prerequisite: Completion of common core requirements in history and political science.
+Critical examination and exploration of what K-8 students are taught in social studies.
+Particular attention to the broad subject area of "Social Studies" as defined by the Texas Essential Knowledge and Skills..
 3320 Assessment and Evaluation of Children (3-3-0) Prerequisite: PSY 1303.